Generic Name: desvenlafaxine (des VEN la FAX een)

 Pristiq may also be used for purposes not listed in this medication guide.

-To make sure you can safely take Pristiq, tell your doctor if you have any of these other conditions:
+To make sure Pristiq is safe for you, tell your doctor if you have ever had:

 bipolar disorder (manic depression);